sjkaliski/stopwatch/README.md

-timer
+Stopwatch
 =====

-Timer is a command line stopwatch written in Go.
-To use, simply run `$ timer`.
+Stopwatch is a command line stopwatch written in Go.
+To use, simply run `$ stopwatch`.
 The current time in `h:m:s:ms` format will be displayed inline.

 # Installation

 ```
-$ go get github.com/sjkaliski/timer
+$ go get github.com/sjkaliski/stopwatch
 ```